fabiankaraben/docsarchive-dev/content/typescript/5.1/project-configuration/integrating-with-build-tools.md

 Note that `typescript` is an optional peer dependencies of this plugin and needs to be installed separately. `tslib` is not provided either.

-You may also consider [`svelte-check`](https://www.npmjs.com/package/svelte-check) for CLI type checking.
+You may also consider [`svelte-check` ↗](https://www.npmjs.com/package/svelte-check) for CLI type checking.

 ### Usage {#usage-1}